 Parcero/a is what you can call a friend or acquaintance in Colombia.
 Colombians like to say it to anyone they meet.

 Quiubo is a contraction of qué hubo (what’s been going on?).
 Parce is a shortened version of parcero/a.
 Colombians will sometimes simply say “¿Quiubo?” when you want to say “what’s up?”

-Note that parce can be directed to any person who’s you age or to whom you don’t need to express additional respect.
-It could be a friend of a friend you’re meeting for the first time, or someone you’ll never see again.
+Note that parce can be directed to any person who’s your age or to whom you don’t need to express additional respect.
+It could be a friend of a friend you’re meeting for the first time or someone you’ll never see again.

 Literal meaning: My key/key chain

 Colombians call their close friends llaves (keys).
 This slang/dialect is also heard in other Latin American countries, like Ecuador.
 A popular Colombian expression goes like this:

 ¡Lo saqué del llavero! — I unfriended him!
 (I took him off the key chain!)

 Slang meaning: The crew, the homies

 El parche is your group of friends.
 It’s classic Colombian slang that’s only heard there.